By-Laws of Friends of Old Annville, Inc.

 ARTICLE X. LIMITATIONS AS A NON-PROFIT CORPORATION

-No part of the net earnings of the society shall inure to the benefit of, or be distributable to, its members, officers, or other private person, except that the society shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherances of its stated purposes.
+No part of the net earnings of the society shall inure to the benefit of, or be distributable to, the members of the Board of Directors, except that the society shall be authorized and empowered to pay reimbursement for reasonable expenses incurred on behalf of the organization.

 ARTICLE XI.
 RATIFICATION